-The results of this test will help us to diagnose any sleep disorders and decide what the right treatment is for your child.
+The results of both of these tests will help us to diagnose any sleep disorders and decide what the right treatment is for your child.

-How should I prepare for my child's test?
+How should I prepare for my child's tests?

-Before your child's test, you should:
+Before your child's tests, you should:

-- keep to your child's normal routine - avoid applying moisturiser or oils to your child's skin on the day of the test - make sure your child is not wearing any nail varnish or false nails
+- · keep to your child's normal routine - avoid applying moisturiser or oils to your child's skin on the day of the tests - make sure your child is not wearing any nail varnish or false nails

-Please bring the following items with you to your child's test:
+Please bring the following items with you to your child's tests: